ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 The following calculations are based on the AMD64 platform:

-An empty keyset with the datastructure above has 80 bytes.
+An empty keyset with the datastructure above has 64 bytes (it's missing the soon-to-be-removed cursor and current).
 An empty keyset with the current implementation has 64 bytes.

-A copied, non-modified keyset with the datastructure above has always 32 bytes.
+A copied, non-modified keyset with the datastructure above has always 16 bytes.
 A copied, non-modified keyset with the current implementation has at least 64 bytes (for an empty keyset).